anteater/anteater/README.md

 unwanted strings, filenames and binaries are not included in any patch or Pull request to any of your git repositories.

-You tell anteater exactly what you do want to get merged, and anteater looks after the rest.
+You tell anteater exactly what you don't want to get merged, and anteater looks after the rest.

 With a few simple steps it can be easily implemented into a CI / CD workflow